If you're not making mistakes, then you're not doing anything. I'm positive that a doer makes mistakes.

 A study by psychologists Dr. David Armor and Dr. Shelly Taylor suggests that in some cases, it may be wise to just quickly choose an alternative and focus all your energy on achieving an objective.
 In a well-controlled experiment, participants were randomly assigned to one of two conditions.
 In the deliberative condition, participants were asked to decide between two equally effective strategies to obtain a reward, before using one of the strategies to reach an objective.
 In a second condition, participants were not given a choice, so they would immediately focus all their energy on using a single strategy to achieve the desired goal.
 There were clear advantages to focusing on a specific strategy, rather than deciding between two options.
 Participants who did not have to choose, and did not deliberate, showed greater determination, commitment, curiosity, and confidence than those who did.
 They also viewed the task as less difficult and performed better.

-Many trading decisions must be made quickly before market conditions change.
+Many investment/trading decisions must be made quickly before market conditions change.
 Through experience with the markets, you can analyze information quickly and reach a decision.
 While trading, it does not help to deliberate too much.
 It just doesn't pay off.
 You may not always be right, and you may have a few losing trades, but that's the nature of the game.
 Through a carefully devised trading plan and risk management, however, you can minimize the impact of a single losing trade, and make enough winning trades to come out ahead.
 So when you start to see yourself over-analyzing and becoming paralyzed, stop!
 Just put on the trade already.
 You'll trade more profitably in the long run.